 a.
 The number of building lots in an OSRD shall not exceed the total number of building lots which could be reasonably expected to be developed upon the site under a conventional plan in full conformance with all zoning, subdivision regulations, health regulations, wetland regulations and other applicable requirements.
 The applicant shall have the burden of proof with regard to design and engineering specifications for such conventional plan.
 It is the intent of this Section that OSRD shall not result in the creation of more lots than could be approved under a traditional development, in accordance with the Subdivision Control Law and the Planning Board's Rules and Regulations.
-The Planning Board shall require a preliminary subdivision plan, which could be approved in a traditional subdivision.
+The Planning Board shall require a preliminary subdivision plan, which conforms to the Town's Subdivision Rules and Regulations for the Planning Board to determine the number of lots, which could be approved in a traditional subdivision.